Healthy Homes Assessment Seatoun

 Draught Stopping Seatoun

-Draughts can lead to low temperatures inside homes.
-A draughty house will cost more to heat, which completed jobs in wasting money and energy.
+Draughts are a major cause of less temperature in homes.
+A cold home will cost more to heat, which results in wasting money and energy.

-If you are able to feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap that is, it’s likely a crack or an opening that requirements sealing in somehow.
-Large gaps and cracks should be fixed permanently.
-Any gaps greater than 3mm that let air in or out within your home require sealing.
-For example, if an open fireplace isn’t being used, it can create draughts.
-This should be shut from.
-Property managers and landlords are accountable for ensuring that such draughts are squelched as far as possible.
+If you can feel external air entering or a clear draught from a gap or hole, then it is likely to be a gap or crack that requirements sealing in somehow.
+Large cracks and gaps should be stopped permanently.
+Gaps greater than 3mm that let air in or out within the home require to be sealed.
+In the case of an open fireplace isn’t used it could cause draughts, and should be blocked off.
+Property managers and landlords are accountable for ensuring such draughts are eliminated whenever possible.

-You don’t require to block off gaps or holes in the building.
-For instance, small gaps around windows and doors could be required to allow movement of the building as the household heats and cools, so that they can still be shut and opened, rather than securing.
-We will check all doors and windows in your Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps that are part of the construction.
+For example, tiny gaps around windows and doors may be required to allow for the movement of the building when the house gets warmer and cooler, so that they are able to be shut and opened, rather than securing.
+We will test all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections